calacademy-research/assembly_etc/categories/scaflens/README.md

 The compleasm and BUSCO scripts both create a scaflens file with BUSCO stats added to it in the BUSCO or compleasm output directory after the run completes.

+**purge_dups analysis added**

+The purge_dups.sh script creates a scaflens file with the purge_dups classifications of the input contigs added.
+This is done with